Red Ted Art - Make crafting with kids easy & fun

 Halloween Window Letter Hunt

 Time for a Halloween Craft & Activity that the kids can take part in AND enjoy.
 We have created a super simple, but oh so fun Halloween Window Letter Hunt for kids.
-A great social distancing activity that still involves the neighbourhood!
-This Halloween Letter hunt is part of our extensive list of Covid 19 Halloween Ideas for families to enjoy, whilst staying safe!
+A great Halloween activity that involves the whole neighbourhood!
+This Halloween Letter hunt is part of our extensive list of Halloween Ideas for families to enjoy together and in the community!

 Back at Easter time, my neighbours and I organised an Easter Window Letter Hunt – prompted by Inner Child Fun‘s Egg Hunt idea!
 It was super simple and quick to organise and the kids had SO MUCH fun touring the neighbourhood, looking for the letters and unscrambling them to make a word….
-I thought this is a really nice way to get outside in a socially distant manner and have some of the fun of going from house to house, without actually getting too close to people.
-So if you are looking for a social distancing Halloween activity, I hope you will have a go at our Halloween Window Letter Hunt (with free printable letters!).
+I thought this is a really nice way to get outside and have some of the fun of going from house to house and looking at people’s Halloween decorations.
+So if you are looking for a fun family Halloween activity, I hope you will have a go at our Halloween Window Letter Hunt (with free printable letters!).

 You may also like our free Halloween Scavenger Hunt Printables:

-Before you grab your printable below… just to let you know we have some GORGEOUS Halloween Cootie Catchers heading your way in the coming days.
-Choose from 3 versions –
+Before you grab your printable below… just to let you know we have some GORGEOUS Halloween Cootie Catchers as well!
+Another fun way to go on a Scavenger Hunt with kids.
+These Halloween Cootie Catchers have 3 versions:

 How to organise a Social Distancing Halloween Letter Hunt